FAQ #1: Why “Striped Spatula”?

 - Adapted from: I’ve made a few changes to the original recipe’s ingredients or quantities (usually less than three), cooking methods, or have added substantial preparation notes.
 Again, I always post a link to the website or cookbook where you can find the original recipe, without my adaptations.

 - Inspired by: The referenced recipe was a springboard for the dish I’ve created.
 Usually, I’ve changed more than three ingredients or have significantly altered the cooking method.
-(Example: My Horseradish-Bacon-Caramelized Onion Palmiers are “inspired by” Martha Holmberg’s Ham and Dijon Palmiers.)
+I include the recipe link for readers to find inspiration in related recipes.

 - No credit, or labeled “Striped Spatula”: Usually a family recipe, or a recipe that I’ve developed and tested on my own.

-I work for a PR firm.
+FAQ #9: I work for a brand or PR firm.
 Do you do you publish sponsored posts or consider brand partnerships?

-Yes, on a limited basis, and I’d love to discuss working together!
-Read more here.
+Yes, and I’d love to discuss working together!
+Read more HERE.